 Rough Coated Collie

 During the 1820's, huge areas of land were opened up in all directions from Sydney.
 But there was hardly any fencing.
 So cattle were free to roam.
 Mobs of cattle had to mustered, sorted and those not retained for breeding had to be driven from isolated homesteads along designated stock routes to the Sydney sale yards.
 As described in the story of the Dog's Grave in Victoria, this journey may take several weeks.
-As the herding dogs of Britain proved unsuitable, it became necessary to produce an Australian purpose bred cattle dog with the ability to cope with not only hundreds of acres of unfenced wilderness, but also the strange terrain, vegetation and most importantly the heat.
+As the herding dogs of Britain proved unsuitable, it became necessary to produce an Australian purpose-bred cattle dog with the ability to cope with not only hundreds of acres of unfenced wilderness, but also the strange dry terrain, vegetation and most importantly the heat.
 That is why some Dingo blood proved so useful.